mgrand/smileyVars/README.md

 The `level=level` is included in the `UPDATE` for the same reason we include `1=1` in `WHERE` clauses.
-It does not change the effect of the command, but it does allow what follows it to be ommited by SmileyVars without causing any syntax errors.
+It does not change the effect of the command, but it does allow what follows it to be omitted by SmileyVars without causing any syntax errors.

 <!--